 My most favourite thing to decorate with for fall is white pumpkins and heirloom pumpkins.
 They can be so difficult to find that last year I also made my own heirloom pumpkins.
 This year I wanted to try fall natural materials that maybe you wouldn’t think to decorate for fall with.

-Also, instead of a traditional centrepiece, I wanted to make a table runner full of flowers so I used seeded eucalyptus (I’m obsessed with it this year and it’s also my favourite colour), pears and cream/pink roses.
+Also, instead of a traditional centrepiece, I wanted to make a stunning table runner full of soft flowers so I used seeded eucalyptus (I’m obsessed with it this year and it’s also my favourite colour), pears and cream/pink roses.

 What You’ll Need:

 - 4 bunches of seeded eucalyptus